mac389/digital-acquisition-of-big-data/README.md

 ## Setting the Stage (Day 1)
 [Back to Table of Contents](#toc)

+### Be A Hacker

+ > an enthusiastic and skillful computer programmer or user.

 ### [Python](https://www.python.org/) & [Sublime Text](https://www.sublimetext.com/)

  Python is a programming language.
 Idiomatic Python reads close to English ([style guide]("https://docs.python-guide.org/writing/style/")).